TAKE ACTION

 Note that the Tesla protests at Somerset on Sundays have been cancelled.

-Marvin Zalman, one of our club members, has initiated a DSOC book club to read books that cover current critical political issues.
-The group will provide input to the club and the larger Democratic party community to advance its goals.
+DSOC sponsors the DSOC Politics and Policy Book Club.
+The group provides input to the club and the larger Democratic party community to advance its goals.

-If you are interested in being a part of this book club, please send an email to Marvin at aa1887@wayne.edu.
+If you are interested in being a part of this book club, please send an email to Marvin Zalman at aa1887@wayne.edu.
+Summaries of several recent discussions are listed below.

 Please write to Congress to help save our national parks.
 They are hoping to get the 1,000 people who were laid off reinstated.
 The parks already run underfunded, understaffed and on shoestrings by people who are dedicated to a mission of conservation.
 With the cuts that have already been made, it is clear that many existing facilities won’t be able to open for their season.
 Click on the button below for an easy way to write.